Polygyny in Islam: Modernist criticism

 Mistreatment of wives and tension among children being detrimental consequences, 'Abdu and Rida believed polygamy should only be allowed in cases of necessity.
-Another Modernist, Tahar Haddad, argued polygamy should be straight up banned.
+Another Modernist, Tahar Haddad, argued polygamy should be banned outright.

 Dewedar herself argues that the verse most widely associated with polygyny (Q.4:3), was revealed after the Battle of Uhud and indicates that it must have been revealed "because of Allah's concern for the welfare of women and orphans who were left without husbands and fathers who died fighting for the Prophet and for Islam."
 Marriage was "the principal social protection system in that era" and a situation causing a big imbalance between the number of men and women could be remedied by polygamy.

 Secular studies

 At least some systematic reviews of scientific studies of women and/or children in polygynous families (not all Muslim) have found negative results for mental health.